formkit/docs-content/inputs/transfer-list.md

 <ProInstallSnippet></ProInstallSnippet>

-## Basic example

 The transfer list input is ideal for situations where the end-user needs to select and sort multiple values from a list of options.
-In this example, we are going to pass the transfer list an array of guest names to the `options` prop and allow the user to select VIPs:
+In this example, we are allowing the end-user to select from a group of guests and move them to a VIP list:

 <example
 name="Transfer List"
 :min-height="550"
 file="/\_content/examples/transfer-list/transfer-list-basic-example.vue"></example>

+## Getting started

+In this section, we will be recreating the above 'Guest vs VIP' example from scratch.

+### Base input

+Below is an example of the transfer list input with the minimum required props.
+As you can see, there are two list boxes: the source list box and the target list box.
+The source list box will contain the list of options, and the target list box will contain the selected options:

+<example
+name="Transfer List"
+:min-height="300"
+file="/\_content/examples/transfer-list/transfer-list-base.vue"></example>

+### Labels

+Let's add some label props to make clear to the end-user how to use the transfer list input.
+We'll add a `label` prop to explain the directive to the user, and `source-label` and `target-label` props to indicate which list box is the source and which is the target:

+<example
+name="Transfer List"
+:min-height="300"
+file="/\_content/examples/transfer-list/transfer-list-labels.vue"></example>

+#### Source and target empty messages

+In this state, with no options passed and no values selected, we can display a custom message to the user by setting the `source-empty-message` and `target-empty-message` props:

+<example
+name="Transfer List"
+:min-height="300"
+file="/\_content/examples/transfer-list/transfer-list-empty-messages.vue"></example>

-## Defining options
+### Defining options

 The `options` prop can accept three different formats of values: